Rates and Services

 Introduction | Rates and services | Resume | Testimonials | Books I've edited

-Conditions: Because being paid to evaluate children's books could lead to a conflict of interest with my full-time work, I will work on children's book manuscripts only under certain conditions: in the short agreement I send all clients is the stipulation that you may not submit the manuscript involved to me at any publishing house (of course, you can still send it to any other editor, so this is a small loss to you.).
-Fees and expectations are negotiated before the job begins, and can be renegotiated by either party if circumstances change.
+Conditions: Because being paid to evaluate children's books could lead to a conflict of interest with a future full-time job, I work on children's book manuscripts only under certain conditions: in the short agreement I send all clients is the stipulation that authors may not submit any of their work to me in a publishing position until two years after we stop working together.
+Other expectations are negotiated before the job begins, and can be renegotiated by either party if circumstances change.

 Getting started: Please contact me by email (see below) with a short description of your manuscript and an explanation of what you want me to do.
 If I am available and think that it sounds like a good match for me, I will ask you to send me the manuscript; I prefer to see the project before settling on terms.
 I then briefly evaluate it, and if I think I can be of help I propose terms and send a short contract to you, setting out what I will do and what I expect from you.
 I do not proceed until the contract has been signed, and, for new clients, a deposit has been paid.

 Payment: Payment is due within 30 days of the completion of the project or at agreed-upon intermediate stages.
-For most projects, I also require partial payment at the beginning of the work.
+Unless we have worked together before, I require partial payment at the beginning of the work, or payment in full for minimum fee projects.
 I will invoice: please advise of elements required by your accounting system.
-Payment can be made by check or money order in US dollars or UK pounds.
-I reluctantly accept other currencies; payment must be made in full in advance, and include an additional 10% to cover bank charges.
-I do not accept payment by credit card or PayPal.
+Payment can be made by via Paypal, or by check or money order in US dollars or UK pounds.
+I do accept other currencies, but payment must be made in full in advance, and include an additional 10% to cover bank charges.

 Contact me by email.